Simplifly Deccan: Simplifly Deccan (2007–2008)

 In early May 2007, rumours began to circulate that Vijay Mallya, founder of Kingfisher Airlines, was interested in buying Air Deccan.
-Dispelled the rumours, claiming "[Mallya and I] are from different planets; he is from Venus, I am from Mars".
-Gopinath believed it was impossible to merge the airlines' separate business models; Kingfisher was a full-service carrier.
+Gopinath dispelled the rumours, claiming "[Mallya and I] are from different planets; he is from Venus, I am from Mars".
+He believed it was impossible to merge the airlines' separate business models as Kingfisher was a full-service carrier.
 Nevertheless, negotiations began at the end of the month, and Kingfisher parent United Breweries Group purchased a controlling 26% stake in Deccan Aviation on 31 May.
 Gopinath had changed his mind upon understanding that the two airlines would continue to function independently.
 In addition, he needed to raise funds; Air Deccan had lost ₹213 crore during the quarter ending 31 March 2007.
 Air Deccan was rebranded Simplifly Deccan in October 2007 and adopted Kingfisher's livery and flight attendant uniform.

 In December 2007, the airlines announced that they would merge into a single corporate entity while maintaining separate brands.
 The airline business of Kingfisher Airlines Ltd was merged into Deccan Aviation Ltd on 1 April 2008.
 (Note: Kingfisher Airlines Ltd also operated a training and ground services business, which did not merge with Deccan Aviation Ltd.) The charter business of Deccan Aviation Ltd was spun off into a separate company known as Deccan Charters Ltd. The combined company utilized Simplifly Deccan's operating permit, allowing it to launch international flights in 2008; Simplifly Deccan would complete five years of operation that year.
 (Note: At the time, Indian civil aviation policy required an airline to complete five years of operation and maintain a fleet of at least 20 aircraft before beginning international routes.)
 Mallya introduced major changes to the Simplifly Deccan brand in order to reduce losses and improve the airline's reputation, which had declined because of poor on-time performance.
 He also wanted to give the airline a premium touch while it remained a low-cost carrier.
 Simplifly Deccan ended the practice of outsourcing check-in staff, lengthened turnaround times and stopped selling tickets at promotional fares.

 Simplifly Deccan and Kingfisher continued to operate domestically with their own airline codes.
 Unless the airlines consolidated under a single set of codes, the Ministry of Civil Aviation required Kingfisher to use Deccan's codes on international routes; Mallya, on the other hand, wanted to use Kingfisher's codes.
 On 29 August 2008, both airlines started using Kingfisher's codes.
 Simplifly Deccan also migrated to Kingfisher's reservation system and was renamed Kingfisher Red.